nomadrain/simple_msisdn_python/README.md

 Each time when called FakeMsisdnGenerator.get() method will produce a new fake number basing on the provided constructor parameters.

-For the invocation with the parameters listed above the output will be like
+For the invocation with the parameters listed above the output will be like below

-(all coincidences with real numbers are artificial and non-intended):
+**all coincidences with real numbers are artificial and non-intended)**
 ```
 +380-63-1093245
 +380-39-8501255